inikishev/torchzero/readme.md

 ## How to use

 Each module represents a distinct step in the optimization process.
-A list of modules implemented in torchzero available on the [wiki](https://inikishev.github.io/torchzero/API/).
+See list of modules on the [wiki](https://inikishev.github.io/torchzero/API/).

 Construct a ``tz.Modular`` optimizer with the desired modules and use as any other pytorch optimizer: